wp-plugins/daves-wordpress-live-search/readme.txt

 * Added hooks & filters for people to plug into DWLS
 * Fixed regex parsing issue when permalinks aren't enabled
 * Support for multiple search boxes (finally!)
+* You can now click anywhere in the result box to go to that result

 = 2.7 =
 * 2011-11-10 Dave Ross <dave@csixty4.com>